fhiso/sources-and-citations/citation-elements.md

 practice on how to get an IRI for use as the *term name* of XML Schema types can be found in &#x5B;[SWBP XSD DT](https://www.w3.org/TR/swbp-xsch-datatypes/)].
-Similarly, this standard's definition of a *datatype* is almost identical to the definition of a datatype in &#x5B;[RDF Concepts](https://www.w3.org/TR/rdf11-concepts/)], and RDF datatypes can be used as *datatypes* in this standard.
+Similarly, this standard's definition of a *datatype* is very similar to the definition of a datatype in
+&#x5B;[RDF Concepts](https://www.w3.org/TR/rdf11-concepts/)], and
+RDF datatypes can be used as *datatypes* in this standard.